Top 10 Amazing Temples in Bangkok

 Wat Suthat

-Located in the city center, Wat Suthat is one of the largest temples in Bangkok, covering approximately 4 hectares.
-This sacred place is away from the tourist crowds, and so it is typically very quiet and idyllic.
-Particularly beautiful and impressive are the long corridors with all the golden Buddha statues.
-The mood is unique at Wat Suthat and so it’s a wonderful temple to spend some tranquil time.
-This gem is one of our favorite temples in Bangkok and should not be missed on an extended temple tour in Bangkok.
+Located in the historical center of Bangkok, near the Grand Palace and the Temple of the Emerald Buddha, Wat Suthat is one of the largest temples in Bangkok, covering about 4 hectares.
+This holy place is away from the tourist crowds, so it is usually very quiet and idyllic.
+Wat Suthat also has impressive architecture.
+The main viharn (assembly hall) of the temple is one of the largest viharns in Thailand and impresses with its magnificent decorations and elaborate murals.
+Especially beautiful and impressive are the long corridors with golden Buddha statues.
+The whole atmosphere of Wat Suthat is unique, and this jewel should not be missed on an extended temple tour in Bangkok.

-Tip: Nearby is the “Giant Swing“, another top sight of the city.
+Tip: Very close to the temple is the “Giant Swing”, which is another of the top sights of the city.

 Wat Intharawihan (Standing Buddha)